 With local produce and seafood delivered fresh from the dock, the city is a major attraction for some of the USA’s most talented chefs.
 Everything from food truck snacks to gourmet cuisine is available in San Diego.

-Wine lovers will be pleased to know that a trip to North County leads to one of the finest grape-growing regions in the western USA.
+Wine lovers will be pleased to know that a trip to North County leads to one of the finest grape-growing regions in the western US.
 Crossing through mountain valleys, expats with a taste for the finer things in life are sure to enjoy exploring hillside vineyards and visiting family wineries which offer regular tours and tastings.

 Outdoor activities in San Diego